 - and the masking of the bitter perception.

-2 forming an integral part of a champagne, the latter with CO2, is defined as 'pleasant' and 'fresh' on the nose, with a 'firm_attack', and a 'long_finish'.
+Also, the CO2 forming an integral part of a champagne, the latter with CO2, is defined as 'pleasant' and 'fresh' on the nose, with a 'firm_attack', and a 'long_finish'.
 The absence of CO2 generates a negative hedonic perception with terms like 'evolution' in the nose, 'lack_of acidity', 'fatty_mouth', 'flat_mouth', 'alcoholic', 'watery' and an 'alcoholic_final'.

 These results also showed all the variability of the sensory text collected, its specificity, and the insufficiencies of sensory metrology in the face of olfactory complex and evolving products; we then propose a new general descriptive model, the Pivot© Profile, based on pairwise comparisons.